Kipper-Lang/Kipper/CONTRIBUTING.md

 In case that a target (targets are for example TypeScript) has specific semantic logic that must be upheld, a `KipperTargetSemanticAnalyser` is used, which can do additional checks on specific AST nodes.
 Each program (`KipperProgramContext`) has one `KipperCompileTarget` set, which defines how Kipper should be translated.
-This class also defines a `KipperTargetSemanticAnalyser`, where target-specific semantic can be checked.
+This class also defines a `KipperTargetSemanticAnalyser`, where target-specific semantics may be checked.

 To update or add target specific semantic checks, you can update the corresponding functions for the AST node class.
 For example `KipperTargetSemanticAnalyser.compoundStatement`, which handles the semantic analysis for `{ }` blocks.